d-ries/linux-essentials/02_installation/99_assignments.md

 ![Ubuntu_Desktop_Write_Changes_To_Disk](../images/02/LAB_Ubuntu_Desktop_Write_Changes_To_Disk.png)

-?> <i class="fa-solid fa-circle-info"></i> Mind that you erase the Virtual Disk of your VM. `The hard disk of your computer/laptop will not be erased!`
+?> <i class="fa-solid fa-circle-info"></i> Mind that you erase the Virtual Disk of your VM, but it's a clean disk on which we are installing. `The hard disk of your computer/laptop will not be erased!`

 For the TimeZone we pinpoint Brussels on the map or write it in the textbox: